ronaksingh93575/Music-App/README.md

 # Music-App
-# only for education purpose
+# Only for education purpose